michaelcourcy/kasten-multicluster-argocd/helm/readme.md

+# Goal

+Often you want to use helm with argocd when you have multiple clusters to manage.

+By separating template and variables you create a better normalization of your deployment accross your clusters.

 # manage multicluster deployment with helm

-If your deployment are all managed by helm and argo you'll have to encapsulate the instruction [described here](../readme.md) with helm charts.
+We have encapsulated the instruction [described here](../readme.md) with helm charts.

+The primary helm chart
+- is deployed in the kasten-io-mc namespace, this namespace can be created by helm or argocd.
-The primary helm chart make sure that the secondary cluster resource and primary rersources are removed in the right order with a pre-delete hooks.
+- make sure that the secondary cluster resource and primary cluster rersources are removed in the right order with a pre-delete hooks.

+The secondary helm chart is deployed in the alrady existing kasten-io namespace.

 ## Do not bind the lifecycle of kasten deployment with the multicluster deployment